mchmarny/github-activity-counter/README.md

 * [pull_request_review_comment](https://developer.github.com/v3/activity/events/types/#pullrequestreviewcommentevent) - Triggered when a comment on a pull request's unified diff is created, edited, or deleted (in the Files Changed tab)
 * [pull_request_review](https://developer.github.com/v3/activity/events/types/#pullrequestreviewcommentevent) - Triggered when a comment on a pull request's unified diff is created, edited, or deleted (in the Files Changed tab)
 * [push](https://developer.github.com/v3/activity/events/types/#pushevent) - Triggered on a push to a repository branch.
 Branch pushes and repository tag pushes also trigger webhook push events

+## Why

+* Getting true repo activity is complex (e.g. PR comments by author vs commited which may be tool like prow)
+* GitHub build-in tools/APIs don't expose data at the right granularity (e.g. user asociated org grouped by month activity)
+* Most readily available SDKs/Libs address only data retreaval, and have a lot of dependencies

 ## Extracted Data